It takes a lot to surprise me as a therapist.

 “I agree,” the mother said.
 “He’s a good father, but we struggle sometimes with knowing if we’re doing any damage to the kids.
 We hope that you can help guide us through that.”

-So nobody wants to call anybody a name?
-Nobody wants to threaten anyone?
-Nobody wants to use the children as a way to attack the other parent?
+So nobody’s calling anybody a name?
+Nobody’s threatening anyone?
+Nobody’s using the children to attack the other parent?
 What was I supposed to do with this . . . this . . . cooperation?
 It was all I could do to keep from breaking into a therapeutic happy dance.

 This couple should be the norm, not the exception, but that’s just not easy to do.
 People who break up often can’t stand each other.
 They often feel varying degrees of hate for the other parent, and it’s hard to see good qualities in someone that you actively loathe.